pwheregroup/doc.mapbender.org/en/bundles/Mapbender/CoreBundle/elements/printclient.rst

 You also can integrate the functionality to the digitizer.
 It will offer a new button *print* in every feature information dialog.

-To activate the functionality you have to add the follwing parameter to your digitizer configuration.
+To activate the functionality you have to add the following parameter to your digitizer configuration.

 .. code-block:: yaml

     printable: true

-When you click on the print button the print dialog is opened and offers the print templates that are defined for the feature type.
+When you click on the print button the print dialog is opens and offers the print templates that are defined for the feature type.

-You can choose the desired region and create a print pdf.
+Again you can choose the desired region and create a print pdf.
 The pdf will contain the information for the selected feature.

-Note: The flexibility to move the print frame won't stop you from choosing a region that does not contain the feature that was selected.
+Note: The flexibility to move the print frame wont stop you from choosing a region that does not contain the feature that was selected.
+In this case the feature information does not match to the features that are displayed.

 Configuration of the element